What Is an Insurance Binder

-An insurance binder offers proof of insurance while you wait for your policy to be approved.
+An insurance binder offers temporary proof of insurance.
 Find out more about insurance binders in this article.

-The insurance binder will include deductible amount, coverage limits, terms of insurance, and more.
-It should match your agreed upon terms with the insurance company.
+Your insurance binder includes deductible amounts, coverage limits, terms of insurance and more.
+It should match your agreed-upon terms with the insurance company.
 This article covers everything you need to know about insurance binders, including:

-Your insurance binder will include all the essential information about your insurance policy.
+Your insurance binder includes all of the essential information about your insurance policy.
 You can expect to see a description of your policy as discussed with your insurance company.
 It may not include some specific policy wording that will be in your actual contract, but a summary of the key points.
 This is what's included in your insurance binder:

 The most important aspect of your insurance binder is that it outlines the terms of your insurance policy.
 This makes it so you have coverage while you wait for the official contract from your insurance company.